HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 ]
 ```

-The code above created two pipelines, one with NLP extraction and the other without NLP.
+The code above created two pipelines, one with NLP extraction and the other
+without NLP.
 We further add a line:

 ```bash
 pipeline.run: "nonlp"
 ```

-This will tell DeepDive to execute the "nonlp" pipeline, which only contains the "ext_people" extractor.
+This directive instructs DeepDive to execute the "nonlp" pipeline, which only
+contains the "ext_people" extractor.

 <a id="debug_extractors" href="#"> </a>

 ### Debugging Extractors by getting example inputs

 "What do my extractor inputs look like?"
-Developers might find it helpful to print input to extractors to some temporary files.
-DeepDive provides a simple utility script for this task, in `$DEEPDIVE_HOME/util/extractor_input_writer.py`.
+Developers might find it helpful to
+print input to extractors to some temporary files.
+DeepDive provides a simple
+utility script for this task, in
+`$DEEPDIVE_HOME/util/extractor_input_writer.py`.
 The script is very simple:

 ```python
 #! /usr/bin/env python